 Speaking of European-Americans stealing from Native Americans, Bates' blog has been plagiarized widely, especially by bloggers who come out of the woodwork every November to bash Thanksgiving, as though that somehow helps Native Americans in any tangible way.
 I suspect that it's a seasonal entertainment for them, like carving pumpkins or watching football.

 As an example, on November 25, 2010, Huffington Post blogger Richard Greener "borrowed from" Bates' blog broadly, without attribution, adding unsupported claims that the 1621 Plymouth feast was a nineteenth-century hoax that really never happened at all (an interesting conclusion, since the same historic materials Greener's obvious sources use to prove the 1637 massacre of the Pequot also describe the 1621 feast).
 Greener also implied the Plymouth Plantation survivors were somehow responsible for the Dutch settlers' treatment of the native peoples in what is now New York, because, after all, they were all Europeans.
 When commenters on his blog kept asking him where he got his "information," the "HuffPost" shut down the comments.
-But the blog is still online.
+But the blog is still online as of November 2017.
+One of many reasons I NEVER trust Huffington Post, by the way, except when their authors are plagiarizing people from legitimate news sources.

 Confused?
 So are scores of other bloggers who have subsequently plagiarized both Bates and Greener, and come to even more outrageous conclusions.